 Spaghetti with Tuna, Lemon and Dill

 - 4 Tbsp good quality extra virgin olive oil

 - juice and zest of 1 large lemon

-- 2 5-oz cans best quality tuna packed in water (I didn't quite use all of the second can, that's up to you)
+- 2 5-ounce cans best quality tuna packed in water, drained, I didn’t quite use all of the second can, that’s up to you

 - large handful of fresh dill fronds, chopped

 - 1/2 small red onion, peeled, halved, and thinly sliced

 - Cook the pasta in lots of well salted boiling water according to the package directions until just al dente.
 As a general rule I taste the pasta a full 2 minutes before the cooking time on the package.